 - Saves 14 trees for every home built

-- Safe, sustainable homes in Malawi
+- Safe, sustainable homes, schools and hospitals in Malawi

 Delivering towards the Global Goals